-The plaintiff anticipates the next litigation step will be class certification.
-That is where the Court determines whether the plaintiff can represent the entire class of ICO investors.
-If the class is certified, ICO investors will receive notice from the Court instructing them on their legal rights.
+On May 7, 2021, the plaintiff sought to certify a class of Atonomi SAFT investors.
+If certified, ICO investors will receive notice from the Court instructing them on their legal rights.
 Most likely, investors will be notified through the email address used to sign up for the ICO.

 On June 3, 2021, the plaintiff sought preliminary approval of a partial class settlement with two of the defendants.
 If preliminarily approved, ICO investors will receive notice via email about how they can make claims, file objections, and opt-out of the settlement.
 If finally approved, the partial settlement will create a $6 million fund for ICO investors (including public sale investors) to make claims.

 Class actions take time, and are governed by strict rules.
 Always rely on official notices from the Court, and not on this webpage for accurate information.